 The configuration of reprepro is now done, so it is time to add at least one package to it so that reprepro will generate all the required files and directories for you.
 You should always work from the base repository directory or specify the path to the base directory with the --basedir option (commandline options override options specified in the options file).
 Adding a .deb is very easy:

-$ reprepro includedeb <codename> <debfile>Or, for gnome-hearts:
+- $ reprepro includedeb <codename> <debfile>

 You can include .dsc, .udeb and .changes files with the commands includedsc, includeudeb and include respectively.
 The list command shows you what packages reside in the repository, and you can remove packages again with the remove command: